Digital Circuitality

 - A supply-chain compromise injects foreign code into the circuit

-1/0 is undefined.
+These are mathematical singularities — points where the function is undefined.
+In classical mathematics, 1/0 is undefined.
 In software, the equivalent is an array out-of-bounds access, a use-after-free, or a type confusion.
 The computation reaches a point the designer never specified, and from that point, anything is possible.

 Why Tests Cannot Close the Circuit

-Testing checks specific paths.
-A test suite with 10,000 tests checks 10,000 of the ∞ possible inputs.
-The singularities you didn’t test for remain open.
 Digital Circuitality closes the circuit structurally — not by testing more paths, but by making open paths impossible to construct in the first place.
 The compiler does not warn you.
-It refuses.“You don’t make electrical wiring safe by testing every device you might plug in.
-You make it safe by building a closed circuit with proper insulation and circuit breakers.” — Paper I: Post-Debt Software Paradigm
+It refuses.

 Digital Circuitry: The Discipline

 Digital Circuitry is the engineering discipline of building programs as circuits — applying Digital Circuitality to software design.
-Where Digital Electronics uses:- Logic gates as atomic operations

 - Boolean algebra for composition